 Choice Privileges for suites (sometimes)

-One often-forgotten award program that it’s worth keeping front of mind for family travelers is Choice Privileges.
-Choice is the loyalty program of chains like Clarion, Comfort Inn, Cambria Suites, etc. Most of the brands under the Choice portfolio don’t scream luxury, but Choice has an interesting program quirk: At many (though definitely not all) Choice properties, you can book a suite for the same number of points as a standard room.
+One award program that family travelers may want to keep in mind is Choice Privileges.
+Choice is the loyalty program of chains like Clarion, Comfort Inn, Cambria Suites, etc. That is because Choice has an interesting program quirk: At many (though not all) Choice properties, you can book a suite for the same number of points as a standard room.

-This really varies by property, but some properties make all or many room types available using points and when they do, the same price applies to any room type.
-I took advantage of this for a two-bedroom suite in Napa Valley a couple of years ago and Greg has written about the penthouse suite at a lovely-looking property in Princeton.
+This really varies by property, but some properties make all or many room types available using points.
+When they do, the same award price often applies to any room type.
+I took advantage of this for a two-bedroom suite in Napa Valley a couple of years ago, and Greg has written about the penthouse suite at a lovely-looking property in Princeton.

 Choice won’t always be the program of, ahem, choice, for family travelers, but there are times when it can work out great.
 As a reminder, you can transfer 1:1 to Choice Privileges from Amex Membership Rewards or Capital One miles.
-Better yet, Citi ThankYou points transfer from 1 Citi point to 2 Choice Privileges points.
+Better yet, Citi ThankYou points or Wells Fargo rewards transfer from 1 Citi point to 2 Choice Privileges points.

 Rental Cars